 Here's what I'm offering:

-- A monthly game design podcast featuring interviews from amazing game designers
+- A game design podcast featuring interviews from amazing game designers

 - A game design community

 But I also want to help other people make more great strategy games, too.
 That's why I've run the Clockwork Game Design Podcast for about five years now.
 Just some of the guests who have been on the show:

 - Raph Koster, designer and author of A Theory of Fun

 - Greg Street, lead designer of League of Legends